korandabit/profile/_posts/2013-04-20-8-the-sweeter-side-of-work.md

 "I could finish it.
 If I really wanted," she defends.

 "Yea, I could've been a Marine."
-One doesn't step down from a <i>Marine</i> challenge easily.
+One doesn't step down from a *Marine* challenge easily.
 Especially when everyone is bored enough to be watching.

 Marine's hear this in conversation with new faces in the armed services all the time: in line at the chow-hall from an airman, next to a sailor at Medical.
 "I was gonna be a Marine, but" or "I almost became a Marine, except that" or even the bolder "I was a Marine for like three months, but then."
 We're unsure how the sentence finishes, because it's clear the speaker is not a Marine.